 Today a struggling municipal like many West Fjords villages

-Bíldudalur is part of the municipal Vesturbyggð that also includes the small village of Patreksfjörður.
+Bíldudalur is part of the municipality Vesturbyggð that also includes the small village of Patreksfjörður.
 The community offers the standard quality services provided by towns and villages in Iceland, a preschool, an elementary and middle school, a library, and a community center.
 The municipal collaborates in the Snæfellsnes high school, which has an annex in Patreksfjörður.
 There is also a good sports center.
 The fact that small towns in Iceland have good access to education and sports reflects the high value placed on education, well-being, and care for others in the community.

 Most of the houses in Bíldudalur are single-family houses from the fifties, sixties, and seventies and all houses are heated with electricity.
 Bíldudalur also offers accommodation a good camping site and a convenient store.